black bean hummus

 What to Eat With Black Bean Hummus

-Fresh raw vegetables are also a great choice if you’re serving this for an after school snack.
-I like carrots, peppers and jicama dipped into the black bean hummus.
+Fresh Veggies: Fresh raw vegetables are also a great choice if you’re serving this for an after-school snack.
+I like carrots, red peppers and jicama dipped into the black bean hummus.
 Totally yum!
-Crackers are also a great option too because they are sturdy enough to dip into the hummus without breaking.

-More Healthy Appetizer Recipes:
+More Healthy Appetizer Recipes

 - Total Time: 10 minutes